NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 - Who is visible?
 - Who is hiding?

-*Because the hidden tells more than the seen - some exception.*
+*Because the hidden often tells more than the seen — with some exceptions.*

+Structural vs Operational Causes

+In the Map stage, sub-conflicts are typed as:

+- **Operational** = Proximate triggers (what to do)
+- **Structural** = Underlying conditions (who decides)

+This distinguishes surface symptoms from root causes.

+---

 **BLOODHOUND — CHECKs**